-Achieving a product-market fit is an important milestone for every company.
+Achieving product-market fit is an important milestone for any company.
 To be successful in business, you must understand how your products fit into the market.
-Who are your customers?
+Who is your customer?
 Is there a market need?
 Does your product offer something unique?
 How much will people pay for it?
 These questions are critical for success in any business.

-Product-market fit means having a product that can meet a market need at a price people are willing to pay.
+Product-market fit means having a product that can satisfy a market need at a price people are willing to pay.

 When There is Product-Market Fit:

-- Usage is growing as customers find value in the sale.
+- Usage is growing as customers find value in their purchase

 When There is No Product-Market Fit: